 Guests arriving by airplane can consult this website for information on how to get to the city from the airport.

 The best option is to leave your car at home and avoid the traffic in the city core.
-Montreal has many one-way streets and traffic customs you may be unfamiliar with.
+There is no parking on campus, and Montreal has many one-way streets and traffic customs you may be unfamiliar with.
 All street signs will be in French.

-However, if you must bring your vehicle downtown, Place des Arts offers paid indoor parking, and there is metered street parking available.
-There are also a few parking lots close to Place des Arts.
+However, if you must bring your vehicle downtown, there is metered street parking available.
+There are also a few parking lots close to the university's Downtown Campus.
 For further information, consult this site.

 Bixi is a public bicycle sharing program originating in Montreal.
 A day pass costs $5, while a three-day pass costs $14.
 Bikes can be checked out at 30-minute intervals and returned to any of the hundreds of parking spots in the city.
 After returning, you can pick up another bike in a few minutes.